Link Search Menu Expand Document

 Download now View it on GitHub

-The gpaw-tools package is built on top of the ASE , ASAP3 and GPAW libraries, which are well-established and widely used in the scientific community.
+The gpaw-tools package is built on top of the ASE, ASAP3, KIM-API, PHONOPY, and GPAW libraries, which are well-established and widely used in the scientific community.
 It allows users to simulate the properties of materials, optimize structures, investigate chemical reactions and processes, and perform calculations on systems with a large number of atoms.
-With gpaw-tools, researchers, students, and engineers in a wide range of fields, including materials science, chemistry, physics, and engineering, can easily conduct DFT and MD calculations and explore the electronic structure of complex systems.
+With gpaw-tools, researchers, students, and engineers in a wide range of fields, including materials science, chemistry, physics, and engineering, can easily conduct DFT and MD calculations and explore the electronic, optical, and phonon structure of material systems.
 We are constantly working to improve and expand the capabilities of gpaw-tools, and we welcome feedback and contributions from the community.

 gpaw-tools have:

-1. The main solver script gpawsolver.py which can be run in PW or LCAO mode.
-It can perform structure optimization, equation of state and elastic tensor calculations, use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities and optical properties (RPA and BSE).
-In addition to calculations, it can draw DOS and band structures, save all data and figure in an ordered way.
+1. The main solver script gpawsolver.py can run in PW or LCAO mode.
+It can perform structure optimization, equation of state and elastic tensor calculations, and use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities, phonon calculations, and optical properties (RPA and BSE).
+In addition to calculations, it can draw DOS and band structures, save all data, and figure in an ordered way.

-2. A force-field quick optimization script asapsolve.py for MD calculations using ASAP3/OpenKIM potentials.
+2. A force-field quick optimization script asapsolve.py for MD calculations using ASAP3 and OpenKIM potentials.

 Download